 Windows Update checks for updated drivers and software for your devices and install them automatically.
 Keeping Windows Update on a good way to make sure your devices continues to work properly and you get the best experience with them.

-PCs running Windows RT 8.1 always automatically download and install drivers, applications and info for your devices.
+PCs running Windows RT 8.1 always automatically download and install drivers, apps, and info for your devices.

 Tap or click Update and recovery, and then tap or click Windows Update.

-Tap or click Choose how updates are installed.
+Tap or click Choose how updates get installed.

 Under Important updates, choose Install updates automatically (recommended).